zorbash/zorbash.github.com/content/post/elixir-nerves-pomodoro-timer.md

 **Display the week number**

-I tend to make daily plans and thinking in terms of numbered weeks drives me to make them memorable.
+I tend to make daily plans and thinking in terms of numbered weeks, it drives me to make them memorable.

 **Display the temperature outside**